b-m-f/WirtBot/Website/content/documentation/faq.md

 ## Who is building this?

 My name is [Maximilian Ehlers](https://ehlers.berlin).
 A developer living in Berlin.
-I am currently back in university to finish my masters degree and develop this system simultaneously.

-Responsible for the UI is [Tabitha Tan](https://tabithatxc.com), a UX developer from Singapore.
+The initial UI design from is [Tabitha Tan](https://tabithatxc.com), a UX researcher from Singapore.